EnviroDIY/ModularSensors/examples/DRWI_CitSci/ReadMe.md

 CampbellOBS3 osb3high(OBS3Power, OBSHighADSChannel, OBSHigh_A, OBSHigh_B, OBSHigh_C, ADSi2c_addr, OBS3numberReadings);
 ```

+[//]: # ( @subsection drwi_2g_uuids Set the universally universal identifiers (UUID) for each variable )
-#### Set the universally universal identifiers (UUID) for each variable
+## Set the universally universal identifiers (UUID) for each variable
-- Go back to the web page for your site at the WikiWatershed/EnviroDIY data portal (http://monitormywatershed.org/)
+- Go back to the web page for your site at the Monitor My Watershed/EnviroDIY data portal (http://monitormywatershed.org/)
 - Find and click the white "View Token UUID List" button above the small map on your site page
 - **VERY CAREFULLY** check that the variables are in exactly the same order as in the variable array: